vuejs/vue-test-utils/docs/guides/using-with-typescript.md

 $ npm install --save-dev ts-jest
 ```

-Next, we need to tell Jest to process JavaScript test files with `ts-jest` by adding an entry under `jest.transform` in `package.json`:
+Next, we need to tell Jest to process TypeScript test files with `ts-jest` by adding an entry under `jest.transform` in `package.json`:

 ``` json
 {